hmhoopes/Meshenger/Mesh/README.md

 ### Connection & Message
 #### **TODO:**
 1. Add connection tracking
     - update messaging
     - add connection class
     - add functions for establishing connection, sending to target
     - update message handling to receiving message from connection
 2. Update message handling to drop / repeat
     - track vector of last $10$ messages' hashes (of sender, id, split id)
     - repeat to friends if not target and not in vector
     - handle if target
         - ack if below seen num, otherwise decrypt and send to app
     - drop else

 #### Connection tracking
 - Each pager tracks vector of connections
 - Each connection tracks:
     - nickname of pager?
     - MAC of connected pager
     - DH crypto info
     - last acked message
     - last sent message
     - functions for checking connection:
-    - get nickname,
+        - get nickname ?
         - bool to check if still valid (if under message limit)
         - get remaining allowed messages
 - add global funcs to check if target is a connection, get idx of target in connection vec

 - Message tracks:
     - MAC of target
     - type
     - id for tracking message
     - split id for tracking split messages

 - Process for sending messages
 1. call `bool EstablishConnection(target)`
     - authenticates target and Sets up crypto keys
     - adds target to the connection vector
     - overwrites connection if it is in vector already
     - returns true if successful, false if fails
 2. call `bool SendToConnection(target)`
     - encrypts message
     - sets id
     - calls `SendText...` to send to target
     - returns true if successful, false if not
       - fails if target not a connection / hit message limit